Machine Learning Simulates Agent-Based Model Towards Policy

+In a nutshell, the ABM and the ML surrogate model are separated in their inner-workings.
+First, the ABM itself runs and produces outputs from configuration parameters, with some variation.
+Secondly, the output indicators enable the optimal classification.
+Finally, a much larger configuration of parameters uses the learned ML model--the surrogate--to generate new outputs.

-We implemented and tested some ML implementations, such as support-vector machine (SVC), Multi-layer Perceptron Classifier and a Voting Classifier.
-Nevertheless, the best results were achieved with the Random Forest Classifier method.
-We used $10^4$ trees, Gini criterion, with a maximum depth of 15 for each tree.
+We implemented and tested some ML implementations, such as support-vector machine (SVC), Multi-layer Perceptron Classifier (MLPC) and a Voting Classifier.
+The SVC and MLPC were unable to predict optimal cases.
+See from table \ref{tab:confusion2} in the appendix that their optimal predictions were observed to be in fact non-optimal.
+These two unadjusted results influenced the Voting Classifier, which is a weighted score of the models tested.

+Hence, we chose the Random Forest Classifier method that was able to correctly predict optimal and non-optimal cases.
+We applied the Random Forest using $10^4$ trees, Gini criterion, with a maximum depth of 15 for each tree.
 The confusion matrix is presented at table \ref{tab:confusion}.
 The results obtained led to an accuracy of 0.9917 with a precision of 0.9863.
 However, the recall was not so good at 0.8727, with an F1 indicator of 0.9260.